roddolf/carbonldp-semanai-blog-demo/README.md

     ```bash
     npm start
     ```
-This will run a `webpack-dev-server` instance that will server the project's files.
+This will run a `webpack-dev-server` instance that will serve the project's files.

 ### NPM Scripts